How to Turn On or Off Autocorrect Misspelled Words in Windows 11

 This article describes steps to turn on or off autocorrect misspelled words in Windows 11.

 By default, Windows has a spellcheck feature that tries to autocorrect words as you type.
 When this feature is enabled, it will autocorrect your typed words on the fly.
-This is a valuable feature for most people, especially those that find it difficult to spell or when a different language is used.
+This is a valuable feature for most people, especially those who find it difficult to spell or when a different language is used.

 If you do not have a problem with spelling or Windows is auto-correcting the wrong words and becoming annoying, you can turn off the auto-correct misspelled words feature.